In November 1998 Evan Zimmerman began dating Kathleen Thompson in Eau Claire, Wisconsin, but they broke up in May 1999.

 The prosecution contended that Zimmerman finally snapped in anger over Thompson’s marriage and killed her.

 A medical examiner said Thompson died of ligature strangulation and that a telephone cord found in Zimmerman’s van may have been used.
 He also testified that Thompson’s nasal secretions had dried in a way to suggest she had been sitting up, rather than lying down, which was consistent with her sitting in the passenger seat of Zimmerman’s van.

 The prosecution presented a hair identified as Thompson’s found on a brush in Zimmerman’s van.

 The defense presented evidence that Zimmerman was “over” his relationship with Thompson.
 A man whom Thompson dated between Zimmerman and her husband, Robert Miles, said that Zimmerman was not angry when he learned of the relationship and told him to treat Thompson well.
 Two other witnesses testified that Zimmerman wished Thompson well when he learned she was getting married.

 Zimmerman was convicted on May 17, 2001.
 He was sentenced to life in prison.

-On August 12, 2003, the Wisconsin Court of Appeals reversed the conviction, finding that Zimmerman’s trial lawyer was inadequate.
+The Wisconsin Innocence Project took up Zimmerman's appeal and on August 12, 2003, the Wisconsin Court of Appeals reversed the conviction, finding that Zimmerman’s trial lawyer was inadequate.

 The court found that the lawyer had failed to introduce the results of DNA testing of evidence found and near Thompson, including hair and cigarette butts.
 The tests of some items excluded Zimmerman and the tests of others excluded not only Zimmerman, but also Thompson and Robert Miles, her new husband.